 3.1.1.
 The germ of a differentiable function.
-Before we do, we first give another definition, that of the germ of a differentiable function at a point $p \in X$.
+Before we do, we first give another definition, that of the germ of a differentiable function at a point $p \in X$ .
 Intuitively, it is a "shred" of a differentiable function at p.
-Germs are objects of the form $\{(f, open \ U) : p \in U, f \in \mathcal{O}(U)\}$ modulo the relation that $(f, U) \sim (g, V)$ if there is some open set $W \subset U$, V containing p where $f|W = g|W$ (i.e., $res{U,W} \ f = res{V,W} \ g$).
+Germs are objects of the form $\{(f, open \ U) : p \in U, f \in \mathcal{O}(U)\}$ modulo the relation that $(f, U) \sim (g, V)$ if there is some open set $W \subset U$ , V containing p where $f|W = g|W$ (i.e., $res{U,W} \ f = res{V,W} \ g$ ).
 In other words, two functions that are the same in a neighborhood of p (but may differ elsewhere) have the same germ.
-We call this set of germs the stalk at p, and denote it \mathcal{O}p .
-Notice that the stalk is a ring: you can add two germs, and get another germ: if you have a function f defined on f and f is defined on f and f is well-defined: if f has the same germ as f, meaning that there is some open set f containing f on which they agree, and f has the same germ as f, meaning that there is some open set f containing f on which they agree, and f has the same germ as f has the same germ as f has the same germ as f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f on f has the same function as f and f has the same function as f and f has t
+We call this set of germs the stalk at p, and denote it $\mathcal{O}p$ .
+Notice that the stalk is a ring: you can add two germs, and get another germ: if you have a function f defined on f and a function f defined on f and a function f defined on f and f is defined on f and f is well-defined: if f has the same germ as f, meaning that there is some open set f containing f on which they agree, and f has the same germ as f, meaning that same germ as f, meaning they agree on some open f or f has the same germ as f, then f has the same function as f has f or f has the same function as f has f or f has the same function as f has f or f has the same function as f has f or f has the same function as f has f or f has the same function as f has f or f has the same function as f has f or f has the same function as f has f has f has the same function as f has f has f has the same function as f has f or f has the same function as f has f has f has the same function as f has f and f has the same function as f has f has f has the same function as f has f and f has the same function as f has f and f has the same function as f has f has f has f has the same function as f has f has f has f has the same function as f has f has

-Notice also that if $p \in U$, you get a map $\mathcal{O}(U) \to \mathcal{O}p$.
+Notice also that if $p \in U$ , you get a map $\mathcal{O}(U) \to \mathcal{O}p$ .
 Experts may already see that we are talking about germs as colimits.

-We can see that \mathcal{O}p is a local ring as follows.
-Consider those germs vanishing at p, which we denote $\mathfrak{m}p \subset \mathcal{O}p$.
-They certainly form an ideal: \mathfrak{m}p is closed under addition, and when you multiply something vanishing at p by any other function, the result also vanishes at p.
-We check that this ideal is maximal by showing that the quotient map is a field:
+We can see that $\mathcal{O}p$ is a local ring as follows.
+Consider those germs vanishing at p, which we denote $\mathfrak{m}p \subset \mathcal{O}p$ .
+They certainly form an ideal: $\mathfrak{m}p$ is closed under addition, and when you multiply something vanishing at p by any function, the result also vanishes at p.
+We check that this ideal is maximal by showing that the quotient ring is a field: